 Carrie: I'LL GET THEM! (she slams the windows shut, one by one, with her mind, scaring the crap out of her mother)

-"The Destruction" from The Musical, which is a song just after the blood gets dumped on Carrie.
+- "The Destruction", which is a song just after the blood gets dumped on Carrie.
 On the revival's soundtrack, Carrie's actress's singing had been good, but nothing spectacular.
 Then, in this song, she belts out: "Doesn't anybody think that I hear?!", and just like that, you know why they cast this girl.